-Course Description: Chemistry 25 is meant to serve as an introduction to and grounding in the core theory and problem-solving techniques of chemistry as a preparation for a General Chemistry course (Chem 1A) and other science related fields.
+Course Description: Chemistry 25 is an introduction to the core theory and problem-solving techniques of chemistry as a preparation for a General Chemistry course (Chem 1A) and other science related fields.
 Conceptual topics include modern atomic and molecular theory, the mole and stoichiometry, behavior of gases, thermochemistry, and an exploration of the standard classes of chemical reactions.
-Laboratory topics covered include an introduction to gravimetric and volumetric analysis, introductory lab equipment and techniques, and keeping a laboratory notebook.
-Throughout all topics we will stress both conceptual and mathematical problem-solving techniques in order to prepare students to tackle these topics more in depth in following classes.
+Laboratory topics such as: introduction to gravimetric and volumetric analysis, introductory lab equipment and techniques, and keeping a laboratory notebook will also be covered.
+Conceptual and mathematical problem-solving techniques will be dually emphasized in order to prepare students for these topics in future classes.